CryoHub Logo

 It then looks at a specific case study where cold therapies, and a Cryotherapy routine, helped Steve recover from a spinal injury which left him on crutches and reliant on medication, to getting active again with no need for painkillers.

 Fig 1 highlights the broad ‘umbrella’ of techniques covered by Cryotherapy – including Cold Water Immersion (CWI) and Whole Body Cryotherapy (WBC).
-All cold therapies work in broadly the same way, but the their effects can be very different.
+All cold therapies work in broadly the same way, but the their effects can be very different and it’s worth understanding the difference.

 Fig 1.
 Different Types of Cryotherapy and Effects